migrate-to-germany

 Germany Student Visa

-With 48 QS Ranking Universities and a globally recognized education system, Germany stands as one of the best countries for higher education and research.
-The country offers a rich cultural experience, affordable or free education, massive scope for research and a strong job market which attracts international students from all corners of the world.
+With 48 QS-ranked universities and a globally recognized education system, Germany stands as one of the best countries for higher education and research.
+The country offers a rich cultural experience, affordable or free education, massive scope for research, and a strong job market that attracts international students from all corners of the world.
 International students can also avail of scholarship programs and work part-time while studying, which makes the country an affordable study-abroad destination.

 International students can apply for the German Student Visa if they meet the following requirements: